HankB/mqtt_esp8266/README.md

 1. Build and download the sketch using Arduino.
 Use the serial monitor for progress messages.
 On my host the ESP8266 (NodeMCU) comes up as `/dev/ttyUSB0`.
 1. Interact with MQTT messages using `mosquitto_sub -v  -t outTopic` to receive messages and `mosquitto_pub -t inTopic -m "hello back"` to publish.
+1. Monitor activity from the viewpoint of the MQTT broker using `sudo tail -f /var/log/mosquitto/mosquitto.log`.

+## Status

+Working as desired.